 Preheat the oven to 400F, 200C

-Place the garlic in one corner of the pan.
+Place the garlic in one corner of the dish.

-Remove the garlic from the pan and very carefully as they will be hot, peel away the skin and squeeze out the roasted garlic.
-Place into the jug of your blender or pot if you chose to use the immersion blender.
+Once cooked, remove the garlic from the pan and, very carefully as it will be hot, peel away the skins and squeeze out the roasted garlic.
+Then, place it into the jug of your blender or into the pot if you’ve chosen to use an immersion blender

 Spoon in the tomato onion mixture to the blender jug along with the chicken broth, butter and fresh herbs if you decided to use fresh instead of dried herbs.
 Blend the mixture on high until it is smooth.